 “Translation is the communication of the meaning of a source-language text by means of an equivalent target-language text.” – Wikipedia

-For many years now, there has been a growing trend towards the automation of translation.
-The machine-translation systems of today are so intelligent that the reader can get a pretty good idea of the subject and the message of the text, and often the result is good enough that with manual post-editing it can be used commercially.
+The machine-translation systems of today are so intelligent that the reader not only can get a pretty good idea of the the message of the text, but often the result is so good that with manual post-editing it can be used commercially.

 We who work in the translation industry are receiving an increasing number of requests from customers who have run a text through Google Translate or similar tools, and who want a translator to edit the result.
 More often than not, the translator’s reaction is to shudder in disgust and point out that it will take just as much time to edit the result of such a machine translation as it would have to have translated it from scratch.
 This is often true, and then very little time or money is saved by using Google Translate – even though it is “free”.

 Machine translation such as Google Translate is not quite the same as traditional electronic translation tools, which in our industry are called CAT (Computer Aided Translation).
 Machine translation utilises the vast number of texts that have already been published on the Internet in order to generate a translation, whereas CAT tools utilise sentences from texts that have previously been translated and stored in a protected database, in combination with built-in glossaries and advanced data processing.
 However, the latest generations of CAT tools are able to combine these database functions with cloud-based machine translation, and the tool we use in Samtext, Déjà Vu, can connect up to seven different machine-translation tools simultaneously.

 The development of machine translation is unceasing, and the translations it produces will continue to improve.
 Nevertheless, one thing is certain: if machine translation is to be used for externally by the company, it must be post-edited and quality-assured by a translator.